simon-ritchie/apysc/docstring_markdowns/apysc/_animation/animation_skew_y_interface.md

 ### `_animation_skew_y` method docstring

-**Important notes** Currently this interface does not work correctly.
-For more details please see: https://github.com/svgdotjs/svg.js/issues/1222 Set the skew-y animation animation.<hr>
+**Important notes** Currently, this interface does not work correctly.
+For more details, please see: https://github.com/svgdotjs/svg.js/issues/1222

+Set the skew-y animation.<hr>

 **[Parameters]**

-- `skew_y`: int or Int
+- `skew_y`: Int or int
   - The final skew-y of the animation.
-- `duration`: int or Int, default 3000
+- `duration`: Int or int, default 3000
   - Milliseconds before an animation ends.
-- `delay`: int or Int, default 0
+- `delay`: Int or int, default 0
   - Milliseconds before an animation starts.
 - `easing`: Easing, default Easing.LINEAR
   - Easing setting.